 In 2007, we became staff members of Cornerstone, a Bible college for mission training in the Netherlands.
 Our motivation is to help the next generation of missionaries and cross-cultural workers to be well-prepared to fulfil God’s calling.

 Wolfgang resources staff, students and the college in his position as a librarian and has taught various courses.
 Heike started work there as a bookkeeper and mentor and, after finishing her master’s degree, eventually joined the teaching staff.
 Since 2016 she has been a guest lecturer at Cornerstone and at another German Bible college.
 She teaches German to immigrants and English at an adult education centre and in a prison.
-She gives seminars about understanding cultures and has written a book about this, which a member of BCC is currently translating.
+She gives seminars about understanding cultures and has written a book about this, Learning to Understand Cultures: An Introduction to Intercultural Encounters, which a member of BCC has translated.

 While Cornerstone is in the Netherlands, we live in Germany (it’s only a 20-minute-journey!).
 We have been actively sharing God’s word in our own and the neighbouring community through preaching, an adult Bible study and an English church service.
 It is our desire not only to increase the Biblical knowledge of people, but to see them following Christ.

 During the Corona pandemic Wolfgang fell ill with Covid-19 and was seriously ill.
 By God’s grace, with the support of the prayers of many, and thanks to a good medical team, he recovered and is now able to continue to proclaim what the Lord has done.